 The highlight of the trip for me was the Trilogy SNUBA and snorkeling half day tour - although due to a chest injury they forbid me from doing SNUBA at the last minute and my sister had a cold so she couldn't go either.
 But it was my bro-in-law that I wanted to get the chance to try it since he'd never done it or any scuba diving like I had.
 (He was pretty reluctant at first)

 But by the time he surfaced, he was like "WAHOO!
 I LOVED IT!" and the instructor made him feel right at ease.
-I bought him a special T shirt to commemorate his first SNUBA experience.

 While he was doing the SNUBA thing, my sister and I contented ourselves with snorkeling, which was fantastic in itself - plenty of different fish to see, sea turtles, sea urchins, even a moray eel.

 The Trilogy boats are large catamarans with 2 decks, upper and lower.
-They look brand new and guests are invited to help the crew raise the sails.
 Yes, they have restrooms.

 Trilogy offers a variety of different tours that aren't just snorkeling or SNUBA either.
 They have a sunset dinner sail, a whale watching trip, a sunset sail and more.